-GOALS OBJECTIVES RESULTS AS OF APRIL 1, 1982 6.8 During November, 1981, implement 6.8 Processing has been implemented. custody processing at reception.
-6.9 From December, 1981, through March, 6.8 Staff have been identified for 1982, identify at least one staff population status reporting. from each IYC and field service district who will report population status changes.
-6.10 By April, 1982, implement population 6.8 Population status reporting has status reporting at all IYC's and been implemented.
-The process field service districts. and output is presently being refined.
+GOALS OBJECTIVES RESULTS AS OF APRIL 1, 1982 g November, 1981, implement ly processing at reception.
+6.8 Processing has been implemented.
+1982, from e distric December, 1981, through March, identify at least one staff each IYC and field service at who will report populatatus changes.
+6.8 Staff have been identified for population status reporting. status ril, 1982, implement population reporting at all IYC's and service districts.
+6.8 Population status reporting has been implemented.
+The process and output is presently being refined.

-TABLE 4-2

-JUVENILE DIVISION

-GOALS, OBJECTIVES, & PERFORMANCE MEASURES
+TABLE 4-2 JUVENILE DIVISION GOALS, OBJECTIVES, & PERFORMANCE MEASURES FY'83

-FY'83

-GOALS OBJECTIVES PERFORMANCE MEASURES 1.To increase the number of juvenile institutions accredited by the American Correctional Association. .1 By June 30, 1983, 75% of Juvenile institutions will be accredited by the American Correctional Association.
+GOALS OBJECTIVES PERFORMANCE MEASURES To increase the number of juvenile institutions accredited by the American Correctional Association.
+1.1 By June 30, 1983, 75% of Juvenile institutions will be accredited by the American Correctional Association.
 1.1 Notices of Accreditation will be received by the Director.
-2.To complete an annual review of Administrative Regulations and Administrative Directives issued by the Juvenile Division. .1 During FY'83, each Administrative Regulation will be reviewed and updated to reflect any changes in Illinois Revised Statutes or Executive Orders.
+2.To complete an annual review of Administrative Regulations and Administrative Directives issued by the Juvenile Division.
+During FY'83, each Administrative Regulation will be reviewed and updated to reflect any changes in Illinois Revised Statutes or Executive Orders.
 2.1 The number of Administrative Reg lations being revised and submitte for adoption that supersede Administrative Regulations which were adopted previously.
-A log reflecting the signature and date an AR was reviewed by Juvenile Division staff during FY'83. .2 During FY'83, each Administrative Directive will be reviewed and up- dated to reflect any policy changes made by the Juvenile Division or executive staff.
+A log reflecting the signature and date an AR was reviewed by Juvenile Division staff during FY'83.
+2.2 During FY'83, each Administrative Directive will be reviewed and updated to reflect any policy changes made by the Juvenile Division or executive staff.
 2.2 The number of Administrative Directives issued during FY'83 the supersedes Administrative Directives which were issued previously A log reflecting the signature and date an AD was reviewed by Juve ile Division staff during FY'83.
-3.To continue the development and expansion of the Juvenile Management Information System (JMIS). .1 By the end of FY'83, develop a design for periodic student assess- ments which measure behavior and program performance for youths in institutional status.
-3.1 Assessment instrument designed. .2 During FY'83, develop plan for design of additional JMIS reports.
+3.To continue the development and expansion of the Juvenile Management Information System (JMIS) By the end of FY'83, develop a design for periodic student assessments which measure behavior and program performance for youths in institutional status.
+3.1 Assessment instrument designed.
+3.2 During FY'83, develop plan for design of additional JMIS reports.
 3.2 Plan developed and implemented.
 Number of operational reports developed.

-GOALS OBJECTIVES PERFORMANCE MEASURES 4.Improve population management.
+GOALS OBJECTIVES PERFORMANCE MEASURES 4.
+Improve population management.
 4.1 Validate classification instrument.
-4 1 System developed for field -7.1 services verification of social history data.
+4.1 System developed for field services verification of social history data.
 Identify variables to include in tracking of institutional performance.
 4.2 Develop reclassification and transfer procedures.
-4.2 Procedures and process developed 4.3 Develop parole supervision classification system.
+4.2 Procedures and process developed.
+4.3 Develop parole supervision classification system.
 4.3 Model developed for differential supervision of field services caseloads.
-5.Provide mental health services to youth in need.
-5.1 Identify youth with mental health needs.
-5.1 Screening process established.
+5. Provide mental health services to 5.1 Identify youth with mental health 5.1 Screening process established. youth in need. needs.
 Number of youth identified through screening process.
 5.2 Provide diagnostic services to identified youth.
 5.2 Number of diagnostics conducted.
 5.3 Classify the categories of treat- ment services.
 5.3 Established treatment services.
 5.4 Assign youth to appropriate services.
 5.4 Percent of youth in need of services who receive services.
 5.5 Establish monitoring mechanisms to track placement of student.
 5.5 Mental health tracking component of JMIS system planned.